 Brides looking for a California honeymoon destination, look no further.
-Carmel-by-the-Sea, often just called Carmel, has long been a haven for artists, poets and actors (in fact, Clint Eastwood is a former mayor) and its artistic soul is apparent not only in the dozens of art galleries that line its streets, but in its bohemian vibe as well.
-There are no chain restaurants and no addresses and almost every business is dog-friendly.
+Carmel-by-the-Sea, often just called Carmel, has long been a haven for artists, poets, and actors (in fact, Clint Eastwood is a former mayor).
+Its artistic soul is apparent not only in the dozens of art galleries that line its streets but in its bohemian vibe, as well.
+There are no chain restaurants and no addresses, and almost every business is dog-friendly.
 It's also one of the most romantic places you should definitely consider for a honeymoon.
-Here, 4 reasons why Carmel makes the perfect mini honeymoon location.
+Here, 4 reasons why Carmel makes the perfect mini-honeymoon location.

 A Rich History

-Carmel is located on one of the most beautiful sections of the Californian coast, and there are plentiful ways to take in the beauty.
+Carmel is located on one of the most beautiful sections of the Californian coast, and there are plenty of ways to take in the beauty.
 17-Mile Drive is a scenic road through Pebble Beach and Pacific Grove.
-The drive is actually the main road through the gated community of Pebble Beach and there is small fee to enter.
+The drive is actually the main road through the gated community of Pebble Beach and there is a small fee to enter.